cblevins/sp18-west/policies.md

 **Late Assignments**

 Late assignments will be penalized by one half letter grade for each day they are late, starting immediately after the specified time (an A paper becomes an A-, an A- to B+, etc.).

-**Office Hours**

-My office is located in Room 237 in [Meserve Hall](https://www.google.com/maps/place/Meserve+Hall/@42.3378125,-71.0931276,17z/data=!3m1!4b1!4m5!3m4!1s0x89e37a22217737a9:0x8ba53f8873603d10!8m2!3d42.3378086!4d-71.0909389).
-Take advantage of office hours as an opportunity to talk about any aspect of the class: the week’s reading, ideas and strategies for your upcoming paper or project, feedback you have received, or difficult themes and concepts.
-If weekly office hours conflict with your schedule, please contact me to schedule a different time to meet.
-I look forward to getting to know each of you!

 **Course Content Note**